ArkTrek/Sukoon-E-Sonic/README.md

 ## Overview
 - Sukoon-E-Sonic is an interactive quiz application designed to engage users in a fun and educational manner.
-- This is used to learn the cognitive behavioural thinking capacity of a person based on their responses.
+- This is used to learn the cognitive behavioural thinking (CBT) capacity of a person based on their responses.
 - Leveraging the power of OpenAI's GPT for generating questions, this app provides a unique experience centered around emotional well-being.

 ---